mixu/cssbook/input/3-additional.md

 - *Margin collapsing* affects adjacent margins so that only the larger of two margins is applied.
 - *Negative margins*.
 Negative values (e.g. `-10px`) are allowed for margins, and these can be used to position content.
 - *Overflow*.
-When the content inside a container box is larger than it's parent or positioned at a offset that is beyond the parent's box, it overflows.
+When the content inside a container box is larger than its parent or positioned at a offset that is beyond the parent's box, it overflows.
 The `overflow` property controls how this is handled.
 - *max-width, max-height, min-width, min-height*, Width and height can be further constrained by using the `max-width`, `max-height`, `min-width` and `min-height` properties.
 - *Pseudo-elements* allow additional elements to be generated within the selected element from CSS.
 They are often used to generate additional content for layout or for to provide a particular visual appearance.
 - *Stacking contexts and rendering order* determine the z-axis rendering of boxes.